Skip to Content

 Read more: “Should People Live on the Moon?

 Because we haven’t been back to the moon in more than half a century, regolith is also in short supply on Earth.
-To get answers, the researchers turned to the Exolith Lab at the University of Central Florida, which manufactures simulated moon dirt modeled on samples from the Apollo missions (they even have a room filled with it for testing rover designs).
+To get answers, the researchers turned to Space Resources Technologies, which manufactures simulated regolith originally designed by the Exolith Lab at the University of Central Florida based on samples from the Apollo missions.*

 With their regolith in hand, the team then had to make it a little more hospitable to plants by adding vericompost—worm manure excreted by red wigglers that contains microorganisms.
 To prepare the chickpea roots, they painted them with a solution containing arbuscular mycorrhizal fungi, a symbiotic fungi found in soil that supplies vital nutrients while protecting the plants from heavy metals.